benblazak/ergodox-firmware/src/keyboard/ergodox/controller/teensy-2-0.md

     * PD6 (the onboard LED) already has a defined level (low), so there's no reason to set internal pull-up enabled on it.
 If we do, it will source current to the LED, which is fine, but unnecessary.
-    * We want the columns to be hi-Z when that column's not being scanned, drive low when it is, and the rows to be input with pull-up enabled.
-      We'll cycle through driving the columns low and scanning all rows.
+    * Initially, we want either columns or rows (see <../options.h>) set as hi-Z without pull-ups, and the other set of pins set as input with pull-ups.
+During the update function, we'll cycle through setting the first set low and checking each pin in the second set.
         * To set a pin hi-Z on this board, set it as input with pull-up disabled.
-        * Switching the row pins between hi-Z and drive low (treating them as if they were open drain) seems just as good as, and a little safer than, driving them high when the row's not active.
+        * Switching the driving pins (the first set of pins) between hi-Z and drive low (treating them as if they were open drain) seems just as good as, and a little safer than, driving them high when they're not active.
     * We need to delay for at least 1 μs between changing the column pins and reading the row pins.
 I would assume this is to allow the pins time to stabalize.